-> P.S.
-If you're shopping for your next pair of Bombers, try out our anti-fog lenses!
+P.S.
+If you're shopping for your next pair of Bombers, try out our anti-fog sunglasses!
 This coating helps your lenses resist fog and condensation, so you keep your eagle-eye vision no matter what you're working on.
 Anti-fog is a great choice for safety glasses and prescription sunnies alike!

-> 2. How do I keep my glasses from sliding down my nose while I'm working?
+2. How do I keep my glasses from sliding down my nose while I'm working?

 We've all been there: You're in the middle of a project, sparks flying and power tools roaring, when all of a sudden your glasses start sliding down your nose.
 How do you keep your sunnies on your schnozz when your hands are full?

 You can take the stylish route and invest in a simple glasses cord.
 Adjustable glasses cords keep your gear on your face no matter where your day takes you.
 If glasses ties aren't your style, try hair ties: Wrap a hair tie (the thin elastic kind, but bonus points if they're cool colors) around the arms of your glasses, then slide the hair ties up so they're hidden behind your ears.
 The hair ties add extra friction to stop slippage before it can ruin your workday!

 3. How do I keep from losing my glasses in the water?